Hutheesing Jain Temple: History

 The construction of the temple was originally planned and initiated by Hutheesing Kesarisinh, a wealthy trader of Ahmedabad.
-Following his death at the age of 49, the construction was supervised and completed by his wife, Harkunwar.
+Following his death at the age of 49, construction was supervised and completed by his wife, Harkunwar.
 The total cost was approximately ₹10 lakh.
 The chief temple architect was Premchand Salat.
 The temple is located outside the Delhi Darwaza.

-Lockwood de Forest, who was a business associate of Muganbhai Hutheesing, the son of Sheth Hutheesing, estimated the cost as "over a million dollars".
+Lockwood de Forest, a business associate of Muganbhai Hutheesing, the son of Sheth Hutheesing, estimated the cost as "over a million dollars".
 The temple was built during a severe famine in Gujarat.
-Building the temple employed hundreds of skilled artisans which supported them for a period of two years.
+Construction of the temple employed hundreds of skilled artisans, supporting them for a period of two years.